XunPeng715/ADS_final/README.md

 link: https://healthlanguageprocessing.org/sharedtask2/

 # Data description(additional dataset not used this time):
+We use tweet.py to fetch data from tweet posts
   1. Number of sentences:	6761
   2. Number of sentences of label 0:	6034
   3. Number of sentences of label 1:	727